What Is Schumann Resonance?

 - seizure-history cautions

-Do not use “natural frequency” language as a substitute for safety guidance.
+Do not use “natural frequency” language as a substitute for device-specific safety guidance.

 - pregnancy or possible pregnancy